 - The linear model: a flexible statistical test that is suitable for diverse purposes

-Participants will also complete Moodle quizzes designed to help participants assess their own knowledge.
 Help will also be provided via weekly video calls (see Course Dates) and an online forum (see How you'll be taught).

-Entry requirements
+Entry criteria

 No previous experience of coding or statistics is required, though it would be helpful to be confident using a computer and have good numerical literacy.
-We therefore strongly recommend that participants have a high school (e.g. Advanced Higher, A-level, or equivalent) or college/university-level qualification in a relevant subject (e.g. sciences, health or social sciences, mathematics, computing), or comparable professional experience.
+We therefore strongly recommend that participants have a high school (eg. Advanced Higher, A-level, or equivalent) or college/university-level qualification in a relevant subject (eg. sciences, health or social sciences, mathematics, computing), or comparable professional experience.

-Course dates
+Course dates and duration

 Participants will gain access to high-quality digital teaching materials.
 Participants will work through these materials in their own time, and at their own convenience.
 The volume of teaching materials is such that the course could be completed by a dedicated beginner while working or studying full-time, or completed in a few days by someone studying it intensively.